shakib1729/tour-gemini/README.md

 ### Project Overview

 - Chat with AI:
   - Users can interact with an AI chatbot, asking questions and receiving responses in a natural language format.

 - Tour Generation:
   - Users can enter a place name.
   - The AI will generate a one-day tour itinerary for that place.
   - The tour itinerary includes a list of attractions and an image of the place.

 - Saved Tours:
   - Users can view a list of their previously generated tours.
   - They can also access and view the details of each tour.

 - Token Management:
   - Each user has a limited number of tokens available.
   - Tokens are consumed with each chat message sent and tour generation request.
-    - Users are notified of the number of tokens consumed in each request.
+  - Users are notified of the number of tokens available after each request.
-    - They can view their available token amount in the profile section.
+  - They can view their available token amount in the profile section also.

 <img width="1707" alt="image" src="https://github.com/shakib1729/tour-gemini/assets/39847281/2df9ba7e-79bf-49fd-8d19-da052302fe3c">
 <img width="1697" alt="image" src="https://github.com/shakib1729/tour-gemini/assets/39847281/a0a4233b-a5a6-440c-bccf-86215463cbd8">